jhustata/livre/intro.md

    + 9:30[-](labs.md)10:00 lab
    + 10:00-10:15 break
    + 10:15-11:15 lecture
-   + 11:15-12:00 lab
+   + 11:15-11:50 lab

-Evaluation of your progress will be done on a daily daily basis:
+Evaluation of your progress will be done on a daily basis:

    + One graded lab per day (in-class)
    + An optional assignment given at the end of the class